p4t5h3/purebasic-language-for-sublime-text/README.md

 This is a spare time experiment to extend Sublime Text with convenient support for PureBasic.

+For now the most recent and stable PureBasic release represents the specification to conform to.
+Deprecated or removed symbols from past releases can also be supported, if no conflicts result from that.

 ## Syntax Definition

 This package ships with a syntax definition which may not cover everything (yet) but most of what matters for a pleasant editing and reading experience.